build-trust/ockam-website/src/content/learn/blog/ockam_raises_seed_round.md

 We hope you’ll join us on our journey.

-## About Ockam:
+# About Ockam

-### Ockam's Vision:
+## Ockam's Vision

 Ockam believes that interoperable systems of connected devices, across consumer and enterprise, will be able to interact autonomously.
 These systems will be secure, trustworthy, and respect user privacy.

-### Ockam Mission:
+## Ockam's Mission

 Ockam enables the builders.

-We empower developers build trustful IoT systems with our easy to use tools, methods, and protocols.
+We empower developers to build trustful IoT systems with our easy to use tools, methods, and protocols.
 We are building an open source ecosystem so that builders can collaborate on our vision.

-### How We Do It:
+## How We Do It

 Ockam is a tool company.
 We make it simple to interconnect hardware at the edge with software services in the cloud.